stinefm/relsad/docs/source/data/load.rst

 here, :math:`A_{i,t}` is the A parameter from the dataset for load category *i* at time *t*, :math:`T` is the temperature in degrees, and :math:`B_{i,t}` is the B parameter from the dataset for load category *i* at time *t*.

-The temperatures are collected from weather data at Rygge in Norway and can be seen HENVIS TIL RYGGE DATA.
+The temperatures are collected from weather data at Rygge in Norway and can be seen :download:`this file <../../../examples/data/weather_data_rygge.csv>`.

 The dataset has an hourly resolution.